jonlunsford/epoxi/docs/DISTRIBUTED_PIPELINES.md

 ## Integration Points

 The system integrates with existing Epoxi components:

 - HTTP endpoints for email submission
 - SMTP server for email reception
 - Queue system for message persistence
 - Telemetry for monitoring and metrics
 - Cluster management for node coordination

-This architecture provides a robust foundation for distributed email processing with intelligent routing and automatic scaling capabilities.